Appendix_3 to 'The LANE/LAIN(E)s of Ulster, Ireland'

 In 1920 he registered as a teacher with the Teachers Registration Council,…fb/vi) with the professional address of New Town Council School, Hebburn-on-Tyne.
 He listed his attainments as the Board of Education Certificate, and his training in teaching at Armstrong College, Newcastle-on-Tyne.
 There was no mention of a degree from Armstrong College, but this did not necessarily rule out a graduate status.
 His experience was described as Assistant Master: New Town Council School, Hebburn-on-Tyne.
 1902→ …r/xii)

-Photos were found…fb/iv) of Robert in Norman Dunn's photographic site "Old Hebburn, Jarrow, South Shields".…w/vi) This showed Robert (named) as a teacher/football coach with the New Town School (Hebburn) football team in 1927-8 Season. and also with a group of boys from the same school.
-Please click on the separate thumbnail images below, for the full images in the LANE photogallery..
+Photos were found…fb/iv) of Robert and his school in Norman Dunn's photographic site "Old Hebburn, Jarrow, South Shields".…w/vi) Thumbnail images below are from L to R: Robert (named) as a teacher/football coach with the New Town School (Hebburn) football team in 1927-8 Season, Robert with a group of boys, outside view of the school and an aerial view.
+Please click on these images, for the full images in the LANE photogallery.
+Thanks again to Norman for his kindness.
+The 5th image is of the Park which replaced Newtown School.

 What happened in his later career?
 Pat Rooney said Robert S. was a head teacher (around) the outbreak of WWII…fb/iv) I have kept looking for a later photo of him in a Hebburn school as a headmaster or at least a mention in a newspaper?